ibmresilient/resilient-community-apps/fn_zia/README.md

 * IBM SOAR platform >= `39.0.6328`.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

-If deploying to a IBM SOAR platform with an integration server, the requirements are:
+If deploying to an IBM SOAR platform with an integration server, the requirements are:
 * IBM SOAR platform >= `39.0.6328`.
 * The app is in the older integration format (available from the AppExchange as a `zip` file which contains a `tar.gz` file).
 * Integration server is running `None`.